Nong Bua Lamphu province: Local government

 As of 26 November 2019 there are: one Nong Bua Lamphu Provincial Administration Organisation (ongkan borihan suan changwat) and 24 municipal (thesaban) areas in the province.
 Nong Bua Lamphu has town (thesaban mueang) status.
 Further 23 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 43 Subdistrict Administrative Organisations – SAO (ongkan borihan suan tambon).

-Human achievement index 2017
+Human achievement index 2022

-Since 2003, the United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at the sub-national level using the Human Achievement Index (HAI), a composite index covering eight key areas of human development.
+Since 2003, the United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at the sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 The National Economic and Social Development Board (NESDB) has taken over this task since 2017.